Conva.AI Overview

 When generating an output, Conva.AI typically relies on the underlying LLM's internal knowledge, guided by the Capability outline and blueprint.
 However, apps may have internal knowledge that can help the LLM to enhance the output accuracy.
 Conva.AI allows Capability creators to add this knowledge to their Capabilities.

-Knowledges can be added to Capabilities by grouping them together as Knowledge groups.
+Knowledges can be added to Capabilities by either creating a new knowledge or importing an existing knowledge.
 Creators can give it a name and describe it.

-• Purpose: Provides the entire text as context to the LLM.
+HTML URL: Provides the content of the URL as context to the LLM.

 Parameter grounding